Ernest Simpson: Fourth marriage

 Simpson's fourth wife was Avril Leveson-Gower (née Avril Joy Mullens, 1910 – 28 November 1978), the former wife of Brigadier-General Hugh Nugent Leveson-Gower and Prince George Imeretinsky.
 She was the younger daughter of Sir John Ashley Mullens, of Manor House, Haslemere, Surrey, by his wife, the former Evelyne Maude Adamson.
 Simpson and Avril Leveson-Gower were married in London on 12 August 1948.
 By this marriage Simpson had a stepdaughter, Lucinda Gaye Leveson-Gower (born 1935, married Sir Spencer Le Marchant in 1955).
 Avril Simpson was killed in a car crash in Mexico in 1978.

 Death

-Simpson died suffering from throat cancer, on 30 November 1958 in London, aged 61.
+Simpson died of throat cancer in London on 30 November 1958, aged 61.

 In popular culture

 He was played by Charles Keating in Edward and Mrs Simpson (1978).

 He was played by Tom Wilkinson in The Woman He Loved (1988).

 He was played by Anthony Smee in Bertie and Elizabeth (2002).

 He was played by David Westhead in Wallis & Edward (2005).

 He was portrayed by David Harbour in W.E., a 2011 romantic drama film about the Duke and Duchess of Windsor's courtship; the movie was co-written and directed by Madonna.